How Do You Diagnose MS?

-Understanding How Doctors Test for MS and Make a Diagnosis
+How to Test for MS and Make a Diagnosis

-Currently, no individual symptoms or single laboratory test can be used to diagnose a person with MS. Physicians must instead rely on several strategies to determine if enough criteria are met to confidently make a diagnosis and rule out other possible causes of symptoms the patient is experiencing.
-Some of these strategies for diagnosing MS include:
+Currently, no individual symptoms or single laboratory test can be used to arrive at an MS diagnosis.
+Physicians must instead rely on several strategies to determine if enough criteria are met to confidently make a diagnosis and rule out other possible causes of symptoms the patient is experiencing.
+Some of these strategies for diagnosing multiple sclerosis include:

 - Thorough examination of a patient’s medical history